ComputeJason/tayaria-warranty-be/README.md

 - **Nullable email handling**: Warranty email fields are nullable in DB and handled with `pgtype.Text` in Go.
 - **Close claim endpoint**: `/api/admin/claim/:id/close` only sets `date_closed` for approved/rejected claims, returns updated claim.
 - **Date settled**: All approved/rejected claims in test data have a `date_settled` value.
+- **Cost removal**: Removed all cost-related functionality from tyre details and claims.
+Tyre details now only track brand and size.
+- **Tread pattern addition**: Added `tread_pattern` field to tyre details for better tyre identification and tracking.
+- **Shop information enhancement**: Master APIs now return `shop_name` and `contact` instead of just `shop_id` for better frontend usability.
 - **Frontend integration**: See below for migration and integration notes for frontend teams.
 - **API docs**: All new/changed endpoints are documented below.